JonTheMathMan/disgustingPrototypeCode-calendarBudget/readme.md

 # calendarBudget

+This is pretty disgusting code.
+Still a work in progress.
+Really screws the code to try to do this in the browser without any requests to a backend.
+Should make an electron app or c++/c# app, so that the code can be prettier, faster, and cross-platform in the electron app case.

 TODO:
 - Make a calendar program that can create income or expense events that have category tags and account name tags.
 - Have a setting that lets you choose what UI feature shows when the program starts (Default should maybe be create new event).